-The legal predecessor of Santander-Chile was Banco Santiago ("Santiago").
-Old Santander-Chile was established as a subsidiary of Santander Spain in 1978.
 On August 1, 2002, Santiago and Old Santander Chile merged, whereby the latter ceased to exist and Santander-Chile (formerly known as Santiago) being the surviving entity.
 The Issuer's registration number is 037.
 It operates as a bank under Resolution No. 118.

 The Issuer's principal executive offices are located at Bandera 140, 20th floor, Santiago, Chile.
-The Issuer's telephone number is +562-320-2000 and its website is www.santander.cl.
+The Issuer's telephone number is +562-320-2000 and the Issuer's website is www.santander.cl.
 None of the information contained on the Issuer's website is incorporated by reference into, or forms part of, this Base Prospectus.
-The Issuer's agent for service of process in the United States is Puglisi & Associates, 850 Library Ave., Suite 204, Newark, DE 19711.
+The Issuer's agent for service of process in the United States is CT Corporation, located at 111 Eighth Avenue, 13th Floor, New York, New York 10011.